yosaddis/Portfolio/README.md

 > This are the feature on the way.

-- more dynamic pages for the mobile and desktop version
+- Use local storage in java script.
-- Java script will be added to the project.
+- Add actual contents to the website..

 <!-- CONTRIBUTING -->